Board of Directors

-Dustin Delano, Monhegan
+Dustin Delano, Vice President

-Ingalls was elected to the MLA Board of directors on June 25, 1988, and has been a dedicated director since then.
+Bobby was elected to the MLA Board of directors on June 25, 1988, and has been a dedicated director since then.
 “I go to all the MLA meetings,” he said.
 “It’s important to know what’s going on.
 If you don’t, you get blindsided.”
 He also holds a seat on the Zone A council and attends all those meetings.

-Jones was elected in 2003.
+Mark has served since 2003.
 “It’s a good board, everyone gets along.
 We might not always agree with each other, but no one leaves our meetings upset at someone.”
 And, he added, “it’s important to have a heads up to what is coming down the road.
 If you don’t hear it firsthand from the MLA, you’ll hear it secondhand and won’t know how true it is.”

-Joyce sees many benefits from being involved with the MLA.
+Jason sees many benefits from being involved with the MLA.
 “I like being able to talk to other fishermen about what’s going on in their port,” he said.
 “MLA lets members know about what bills to comment on.
 If I pick up anything on my radar, I come back and tell others what to be prepared for.”

-Merrill believes that lobstermen are their own best advocates for the fishery.
+Jack believes that lobstermen are their own best advocates for the fishery.
 “Being a ‘responsible’ lobsterman which means you have to go to a lot of meetings and work with the bureaucracy which is frustrating.
 But, it’s a way of life that’s died out in most of America and I think it’s worth fighting for.”

 “I think if people would come to an open MLA board meeting, it would help them understand the workings of the board.
 We have some really good people there, all the way to the top, to Patrice.
 I think people would be impressed if they got to see what we do and they would find the MLA worth supporting.”

-Kristan Porter, Cutler – 2nd Vice President
+Kristan Porter, President

 “We have a great board,” Porter said about the MLA.
 “I hope everyone knows how hard the board works for the state and for the people who make their living fishing.
 It’s not a western or eastern Maine fishery.
 We do what’s best for all full-time fishermen.”
 According to Porter, the MLA is important because the association has been involved in many issues that have helped to protect Maine’s lobster industry and the people who depend on it.